Classic Spaghetti and Meatballs Recipe

 It turns out, not everyone thinks of the spaghetti and meatballs version of “On Top of Old Smokey” when they think of spaghetti and meatballs.
-Certain people who I live with (I even took his name), say they’ve never even heard of the song.
+Certain people who I live with, say they’ve never even heard of the song.
 What?!?
 How can that be?
+While he can break out in a primeval bluegrass song at the drop of a hat, he doesn’t know “On Top of Spaghetti?”

 Of course I had to change that.
-So after enlightening Randy early this morning with my rendition of “On Top of Spaghetti,” he said, “I never fail to marvel at the wonders of what is Amy.”
+I decided to enlighten Randy with my rendition of “On Top of Spaghetti.”
+“I never fail to marvel at the wonders of what is Amy,” was his reply.

-How can he not know the song?
-And how can we be married almost 20 years and me not know that he doesn’t know the song?
+Whatever.
+I didn’t make up the song.
+It’s a thing.
+It’s been around forever How can he not know the song?
+And how can we be married all these years and me not know that he does not know the song?
 Crazy is what it is.

-And no, not one single meatball met it’s fate by rolling on the floor and out the door from someone sneezing.
-It was all good, happy meatball eating, y’all.
+And no, not one single meatball has ever met its fate by rolling on the floor and out the door from someone sneezing.
+It’s always good, happy meatball eating, y’all.
 Try these soon.
 I think you’ll be pleased.

 - 1 medium onion, chopped (about 1 cup)